 Last week I was in a grocery store outside my neighbourhood.
 I was feeling physically lousy that day, and had greasy hair and was wearing the previous day’s clothes that I’d slept in.

 In the produce section, I spotted a former coworker.
 This was someone I used to really like working with, and a very kind person.
 My first reaction, though, was to hide, so I took a detour on my way to grab celery for the guinea pigs.
 Then I spotted him again in the bakery section, this time about to walk right by me.
+More active hiding was called for at that point.
 I did a quick 180 to keep my face hidden, and I think chances are he was preoccupied or else he would’ve noticed the weirdo doing the evasive manoeuvre.

 It’s not as though this was someone who I had any negative associations with, so what was going on?
+Why was I hiding?
 I looked like crap, but that wasn’t the issue either – or at least, it wasn’t a major factor.